Governance of the Digital Restart Fund

 - Provides assistance and advice on business cases and prepares cabinet submissions for Cabinet and ERC

 - Reviews business cases, including cost-benefit analysis, for accuracy and to make sure that they comply with Treasury policy.
-This also includes how funding might be structured and what the impact will be on overall cluster budgets.
+This also includes how funding might be structured and what the impact will be on overall department budgets.

 - Makes sure that the fund keeps within budget parameters and facilitates financial adjustments to budget estimates if necessary.

 Each project needs a senior executive sponsor (Executive director or above).
-Each cluster/agency is responsible for participating in the pipeline process.
-The project team is responsible for developing business cases and ensuring that it complies with its Cluster's internal governance, assurance, treasury guidelines and reporting requirements.
+Each department/agency is responsible for participating in the pipeline process.
+The project team is responsible for developing business cases and ensuring that it complies with its departments's internal governance, assurance, treasury guidelines and reporting requirements.
 The sponsor is accountable to the DRF Steering Committee for achieving the outcomes and benefits described in the approved business case and reporting to DCS on project progress.

-Contact details for Cluster representatives:
+Contact details for department representatives:

 Education: Jacqueline ParkerHealth: Graham Baum (eHealth NSW)Transport EPMO: Chris MolonyTreasury CIO: Tracey WilsonDPC: Wendy BryantDPIE: Prajwal SubediRegional: George ArgyStronger Communities: Justin PaineDCS PMO: Daniela Polit